If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Wheel bearings are what allow your wheels to spin for miles and miles without overheating.
 If there’s a problem with one of them, or if there’s debris inside, it can lead to a deafening grinding sound.

-You might also notice a tremor coming from your car, one that escalates to a high point and then returns back down.
+You might also notice a tremor coming from your car, one that escalates to a maximum point and then returns back down.
 It may feel similar to running over a rumble strip on the side of the road.
-Furthermore, another indication is if you notice uneven wear on your tires.
+Furthermore, another sign is if you notice uneven wear on your tires.

 Thankfully, wheel bearing issues aren’t too common since they usually last between 75,000 to 100,000.
 Though, when it does happen, expect to spend as much as $700 for a shop to replace them.